What is Kaposi sarcoma?

 - Iatrogenic Kaposi sarcoma is due to drug treatment causing immune suppression.

-In the United States, Kaposi sarcoma was particularly common in the 1980s especially amongst HIV-positive men who had sex with men.
+In the United States, Kaposi sarcoma was particularly common in the 1980s especially amongst HIV-positive men who had sex with men, in which it has a very aggressive course.
 It occurs less frequently in intravenous drug users and is rare in women, haemophiliacs or their sexual partners.
 HIV-associated Kaposi sarcoma is more common in women in some parts of Africa.
 It has become less common in the US and Europe because of effective HAART treatment for HIV disease.

 African Kaposi sarcoma is becoming more prevalent with the rise in HIV infection.
 It is one of the most common forms of cancer, especially in children, in Uganda and Zambia.